buanjautista/CCMultiworldRandomizer/Contributing.md

 All logic for CrossCode Archipelago is stored in the [`data/in/`](https://github.com/CodeTriangle/CCMultiworldRandomizer/tree/master/data/in) directory in the CCMultiworldRandomizer repository as JSON files.
 It should be pretty easy to make whatever changes that you need.
-Ongoing documentation of the JSON format used by these files is stored on the [Data Format](Data-Format] page.
+Ongoing documentation of the JSON format used by these files is stored on the [Data Format](Data-Format) page.
 If you're interested in adding new logic or fixing logic bugs, it can all be done through this.

 Please discuss new logic in the **#logic** channel of the Discord.